LentoLen/colortools/README.md

 ```

 ### Example usage:
-Using colortools in a Python script to calculate the CIEDE200 difference between to hex colors.
+Using colortools in a Python script to calculate the CIEDE200 difference between two hex colors.
 ```python
 from colortools import color_utils color1 = color_utils.hex_to_rgb("#ddf4ee")